OpenST/ost-wallet-sdk-android/README.md

 This class is used to provide error details in [flowInterrupt](/platform/docs/sdk/references/wallet_sdk/android/latest/interfaces/#2-flowinterrupt) callback function.

-You can call [methods](#i-methods) on this object to get more details about the error.
+You can call the following methods on this object to get more details about the error.

 #### i).
 Methods